 When you come across an error, and that too while installing a Windows 11 update, then it can be frustrating and annoying.

-If for some reason, none of the above steps helped you fix it, then we have some important points that you can follow and check if this fixes the issue or not.
+If, for some reason, none of the above steps helped you fix it, then we have some important points that you can follow and check if this fixes the issue or not.

 ➡ Make sure the .NET Framework is turned on

-It is important since this issue is related to the Microsoft .Net Framework.
+It is essential since this issue is related to the Microsoft .Net Framework.
 Open Windows Feature by searching for it on the Start menu and checking the box next to .NET Framework 3.5 (includes .NET 2.0 and 3.0).

 ➡ Turn off Developer Mode